2020–21 FC Barcelona Bàsquet season

-The 2020–21 season is the FC Barcelona's 94th in existence and the club's 56th consecutive season in the top flight of Spanish basketball and the 22nd consecutive season in the EuroLeague.
+The 2020–21 season was the FC Barcelona's 94th in existence and the club's 56th consecutive season in the top flight of Spanish basketball and the 22nd consecutive season in the EuroLeague.
 It is the first season under head coach Šarūnas Jasikevičius.

 Times up to 24 October 2020 and from 28 March 2021 are CEST (UTC+2).
 Times from 25 October 2020 to 27 March 2021 are CET (UTC+1).

 Overview

 Pre-season

 FC Barcelona joined the group of teams that started training camp when players gathered for the first practice on August 8.
 Coach Šarūnas Jasikevičius gathered his team at the Palau Blaugrana, starting to get ready for the 2020–21 season.

 Jasikevičius had seven players available for the beginning of training - Thomas Heurtel, Nick Calathes, Leandro Bolmaro, Sergi Martínez, Rolands Šmits, Aleix Font and Artem Pustovyi.
 The rest of the players underwent medical tests on August 14 and then join practice.
 Calathes is one of the few major additions to the team along with Brandon Davies in the first season under Jasikevičius.
 Barcelona opened its EuroLeague season on October 1 at home against CSKA Moscow.